Friday, January 16, 2026

 I grabbed a cup of coffee while I could still get in the kitchen.

-Thanks to Badger and her Christmas present, I can make the equivalent of two cups in that mug she bought me, and it stays hot forever.
+Thanks to a Christmas gift from Badger, I can make the equivalent of two cups in that mug, and it stays hot forever.

 They say curiosity killed the cat.